Sheffield, Sutton, and Wheelock; Caledonia County

 - Link to The Heights Management Unit draft LRMP

 In 2014, the "Goldbaum Sale" was marked.
 This timber sale covers approximately 40 acres of the southern portion of the parcel and is designed to thin the forest and increase growth of native species.
-Work on the sale began in January 2018 and is scheduled for completion in September 2018.
+Work on the sale began in January 2018 and was completed in the Spring of 2019.